sunrekay/SRPSC-Light/README.md

-# Surendoy Remote Proxy-Server Configurator
+# Surendoy Remote Proxy-Server Configurator Light

-__SRPSС__ is a software that allows to remotely configure a vps as a proxy server with __more than 1000 ipv6-addresses__ to use.
+__SRPSС Light__ is software allows you to quickly configure a vps for a proxy server with 120 unique ipv6 addresses for connection and the ability to upload authentication data to a MySQL database.

-## How it works?
-__SRPSC__ connects to the vps, prepares the network interface and adds new ipv6.
-Next, it downloads and build squid-4.10 from the source files, creates a squid.conf file and uploads it, then runs squid.

-Returns a list of strings with data for connecting to the proxy.

 ## How to choose a vps?
 __VPS Requirement:__